mcfongtw/minikube-autoscaler-tutorial/README.md

 ```bash
 >$./operate check {playbook-file}
 ```
-Run Ansible in Check-Mode will not make any changes to the target systems.
-Some modules that do not support check mode may take no action or return error (and simulation would stop).
+**Note** Running Ansible in check mode will not make any changes to the target systems as it only check for playbook and roles syntax error if any.

 # Example Summary
 Here are some services that Kubernetes assists to scale horizontally to a predefined replication definition based on observed resource utilization.